JanJaapPoos/DRuMFISH/WP2.md

 ## Funding
 The DRuMFISH project was funded under EU Service Contract N° EASME/EMFF/2014/1.3.2.4/SI2.721116.
 Ownership of all results is by EASME, the Contracting Authority.

+The information and views set out in this webpage are those of the author(s) and do not necessarily reflect the official opinion of the Executive Agency for Small- and Medium-sized Enterprises (EASME) or of the European Commission.
+Neither EASME, nor the Commission can guarantee the accuracy of the data included in this webpage.
+Neither EASME, nor the Commission or any person acting on their behalf may be held responsible for the use which may be made of the information contained therein.